Lung cancer scans can be unreliable - study

 Overall, three percent of the tumors appeared to have grown so much that doctors would diagnose disease progression according to common criteria.
 And the smaller the tumor, the bigger the variation.

-Riely said some doctors will make treatment decisions based on tiny changes seen on scans, although that might be a costly mistake, according to the new findings.
+Riely said some doctors will make treatment decisions based on tiny changes seen on scans, although that might be a costly mistake, according to the study's findings.

-Riely stressed, however, that his results don't mean patients should get repeat scans, which would increase their radiation exposure.
+Riely did say, though, that the findings did not mean that patients should get repeat scans, which would increase their radiation exposure.

-Most likely, the results also apply outside of lung cancer, although patients' breathing could make the chest scans extra variable.
+Most likely, the results also apply outside of lung cancer, although patients' breathing could make the chest scans especially variable.

-Maitland said the findings will also help drug developers, who look at increasingly small changes in tumor size during drug tests, forgetting that the scans might be unreliable at that scale.
+He added that the findings will be helpful to drug developers, who look at increasingly small changes in tumor size during drug testing, forgetting that the scans might be unreliable at that scale.

-With the new data, scientists can build better models of cancer progression that might save both time and money in clinical trials.
+In addition, the new data can help scientists build better models of cancer progression that might save both time and energy in clinical trials.

-"There is a real opportunity here to update our systems and take advantage of the new technology," said Maitland.
+"There is a real opportunity here to update our systems and take advantage of the new technology," Maitland said. bit.ly/puOY5x (Reporting by Frederik Joelving at Reuters Health; editing by Elaine Lies)